 Earned Income Tax Credit.
 If you worked but earned less than $51,567 (2014), you may qualify for Earned Income Tax Credit ("EITC").
 Families with children may qualify to get up to $6,044.
 Low-income childless adults can also qualify.
 Use the IRS's EITC Assistant to find out if you qualify.

 Additional Child Tax Credit.
 If you have at least one qualifying child and you don’t get the full amount of the Child Tax Credit, you may qualify for the additional child tax credit.
 For example, a family of four (husband, wife, and two children) with an income of $45,000 would receive $1,000 tax credits for each child.
 You must file and use new Schedule 8812, Child Tax Credit, to claim the credit.
 To learn more about this and other credits for parents, see Nolo's article on Child Tax Credits.

 American Opportunity Credit.
 If you or someone you support is a student, you might be eligible for the American Opportunity Credit.
 You can get up to $1,000 for each student.
 You must file Form 8863, Education Credits, and submit it with your tax return to claim the credit.

 Health Coverage Tax Credit.
-If you’re receiving Trade Adjustment Assistance, Reemployment Trade Adjustment Assistance, Alternative Trade Adjustment Assistance, or pension benefit payments from the Pension Benefit Guaranty Corporation, you may be eligible for a 2012 Health Coverage Tax Credit.
-Spouses and dependents may also be eligible.
-If you’re eligible, you can receive a 72.5% tax credit on payments you made for qualified health insurance premiums.
+This tax credit expired at the end of the 2013 tax year.
+If you received Trade Adjustment Assistance, Reemployment Trade Adjustment Assistance, Alternative Trade Adjustment Assistance, or pension benefit payments from the Pension Benefit Guaranty Corporation, you may have been eligible for a Health Coverage Tax Credit.
+Spouses and dependents were also eligible.
+If you were eligible, you could receive a 72.5% tax credit on payments you made for qualified health insurance premiums.